This is the multi-page printable view of this section. Click here to print.

 Moving a PR Out of Inactive PRs

 If you change the value of the Days until inactive setting to a longer time interval, PR Focus recalculates whether PRs should be inactive and moves any PRs that no longer meet this setting.
-In this case, PR Focus moves inactive PRs back into your Repository Dashboard and All Repositories Dashboard.
+In this case, PR Focus moves inactive PRs back into your Repository Dashboard and All Pull Requests Dashboard.

-4.5 - Archived PRs
+4.5.5 - Archived PRs

 When a PR is closed, it becomes archived after a time interval you set.
 You can still view archived PRs.